project-oak/rust-verification-tools/docs/using-klee.md

 it depends on, we can now run KLEE like this:

 ```
-klee --output-dir=kleeout --warnings-only-to-file target/debug/deps/try_klee*.bc
+klee --libc=klee --silent-klee-assume --output-dir=kleeout --warnings-only-to-file target/debug/deps/try_klee*.bc
 ```

-This command will produce about output like this
+This command will produce output like this

 ```
 KLEE: output directory is "try-klee/kleeout"
 KLEE: Using STP solver backend
+... (possibly warnings about different target triples - probably benign)
-KLEE: done: total instructions = 6995
+KLEE: done: total instructions = 10153
-KLEE: done: completed paths = 1
+KLEE: done: completed paths = 3
 KLEE: done: generated tests = 1
 ```

-(It may also crash and produce a stack dump _after_ producing that output?)
+(On OSX, it may also crash and produce a stack dump _after_ producing that output?)

-This shows that KLEE explored one path through the above code and generated one file containing inputs that can trigger that path.
+This shows that KLEE explored three paths through the above code, found one path that failed and generated one file containing inputs that can trigger that failing path.
 To find those input values, we look in the directory `kleeout` for files with names like `test000001.ktest`.
 These are binary files that can be examined using KLEE's `ktest-tool`